 You can set a custom 404 page on the Web Hosting console.

 You have designed a 404 page file and upload it to the Web Hosting instance using FTP.

 Log on to the Web Hosting console.

-On the Host List page, find the Web Hosting instance on which the website is hosted and click Manage in the Operation column.
+On the Host List page, find the Web Hosting instance on which the website is hosted in and click Manage.